koenpunt/docker-ruby-node/README.md

 more ambitious contributions.
 This gives other contributors a chance to point you in the right direction, give you feedback on your design, and help you find out if someone else is working on the same thing.

-### Collaborators

-Individuals making significant and valuable contributions are made Collaborators and given commit-access to the project.
-These individuals are identified by the existing Collaborators and their addition as Collaborators is discussed as a pull request to this project's README.md.

-Note: If you make a significant contribution and are not considered for commit-access log an issue or contact one of the Collaborators directly.

-- Radovan Šmitala - @radeno
-- Hans Kristian Flaatten - @Starefossen